Honey Oat Bread (Bread Baker's Favorite!)

 • Bread Flour I Bread flour makes a lighter and fluffier dough.
 Regular all-purpose flour can absolutely be used in this recipe, I recommend adding 2-3 tablespoons if the dough is feels too sticky.
 See note below for using fresh milled flour.

-• Oat Flour | If you do not have oat flour, you can leave it out and substitute more bread flour.
-I am making flour by milling rolled oats in my grain mill, or you could use a food processor.
+• Oat Flour or Rolled Oats | If you do not have oat flour, you can leave it out and substitute more bread flour.
+I am making flour by milling rolled oats in my grain mill, or you could leave the oats whole or use a food processor.
 See note below for milling instructions.

 • Milk Whole milk helps to add flavor and richness to the dough because of the fat content.
 Skim milk or milk alternatives can possibly be substituted, it will just change the dough texture and I have not recipe tested it, so no guarantees.